Making Travel Time Fun

-When you’re planning a yoga retreat abroad, it’s important to consider how much travel time your students will need to endure to make it to your destination.
-Not only do the distances affect transportation costs, but also time your students have taken off of work or their normal schedule to attend your retreat.
-If a student has to travel 20 hours each way for just a 5-day retreat, they may not feel like the travel time is worth the experience.
+When you’re planning a yoga retreat abroad, it’s really important to consider how much travel time your students will need to endure to make it to your yoga retreat destination.
+Not only do the distances affect transportation costs, but also time your students have taken off of work or their normal schedule to attend your yoga retreat.
+If a student has to travel 20 hours each way for just a 5-day yoga retreat, they may not feel like the travel time getting there and back is worth the experience.

 They may also be concerned about the actual travel experience and flights, especially if the retreat is in a country they’ve never been too.
-Remember, not everyone is as adventurous as you so support them any way you can.
+Remember, not everyone is as adventurous as you, so support them in any way you can.

-If you’re organizing a retreat abroad, you want to choose a destination both based on the quality of the destination as well as how easily your students can reach it.
-This often includes looking at international, something that people tend to worry about international flights since they’re long, often uncomfortable and usually require extra paperwork or planning, like securing visas.
+If you’re organizing a yoga retreat abroad, you want to choose your yoga retreat destination both based on the quality of the destination as well as how easily your students can reach it.
+People tend to worry about international flights since they’re long, often uncomfortable, and usually require extra paperwork or planning, like securing visas.

-To make it easier on your students, research the best possible flight routes and rates from areas your students will be traveling from to the retreat destination and schedule your retreat accordingly – you don’t want your welcome dinner to start hours after everyone will be getting in or force people to arrive an extra day early if the retreat kicks off at a time before many international flights have arrived for the day
+Make it easier on your yoga retreat students by first researching the best possible flight routes and rates from all the areas your students will be traveling from to the retreat destination and then schedule your retreat accordingly.
+You don’t want your welcome dinner to start hours after everyone will be getting in, or force people to arrive an extra day early if the yoga retreat kicks off at a time before many international flights have arrived for the day

 When considering a large number of people flying and possible times or routes, it’s helpful to work with a travel agent in order to secure attractive group rates for the best airlines and connections.
-(This works best if everyone is traveling from a specific city.)
-A travel agent can also offer travel and trip cancellation insurance so your students need not worry about worst case scenarios.
+(This works well if everyone is traveling from a specific city.)
+A travel agent can also offer travel and trip-cancellation insurance so your students need not worry about worst-case scenarios.

 Bonus tip: Once you have some flights nailed down, the promise of nabbing these already-reserved “VIP” seat selections adds incentive for students to book early.